 Types of Manual Action Google Penalties

 Some of these are pretty straightforward and can be fixed pretty easily.
 Others are more serious, and likewise have a tougher recovery involved.

-Thin content means that too many pages on your site have very little unique content, and also that the content doesn’t add any value to readers.
+Thin content means that too many pages on your site have very little unique content (often under 350 words), and also that the content doesn’t add any value to readers.
 You can read more about this in Google’s own guidelines (and within Search Console).
 Generally speaking, Google only wants useful content in its index.